Sushil888/Practice-repo/README.md

 # Practice-repo
-Jut practicing some features of git
+Jut practicing some features of git..